tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 But that said it's not like good representation doesn’t exist.
 Usually when the people who are being represented get to make their own stuff, it tends to be well received.
 Sometimes not, whether I agree with the response or not, but usually.
 If you exist within the queer community, you generally have a better understanding of how to showcase these peopleL what matters to them, what their values are, and what you can even make fun of without insulting everyone.

-And believe me, the queer community has a heep of that.
-For instance, trans men and enbies for some reason really like rats, like pet rats.
-A lot of them feel this way, and nobody knows why.
-Though for people who are not queer themselves, but who *do* want to create queer characters, there are a range of challenges that they face.

 </james>
 <from></from>
 </compare>